 A full listing of programs produced in this series is available here.

-As host of the live, syndicated television program, "The Art of Thinking Smart," Michael North has personal conversations with accomplished people in all walks of life, to understand their keys to success.
+As host of the live, syndicated television programs, "Asia-Pacific Business Strategies," Michael North has personal conversations with accomplished people in all walks of life, to understand their keys to success.

 A full listing of programs produced in this series is available here.